 While WordPress is driven by an online community of developers and users, as a proprietary platform, Wix is run more like a company.
 Therefore, it also comes with a dedicated support team that can help you throughout the design and launch process.

 From the get-go, you’ll have a clear path to follow for your site-building process.
 Immediately after you sign up for an account, Wix walks you through a set of questions to learn more about your goals and preferences.
 Then it will help you create a website based on your answers.

 WordPress vs. Wix (5 Key Factors to Consider) ⚖️

 There’s no one-size-fits-all solution or simple answer to which platform is the best.
 A variety of factors come into play.

 Put simply, different platforms are better suited for different needs.
 The best option for someone else might not be what’s ideal for you.

 Therefore, the smartest way to settle the WordPress vs. Wix debate for you specifically is to learn how they compare.
 Below, we’ll take a look at five key factors to consider when choosing a website builder or CMS and see how each stacks up:

 One of your biggest concerns when choosing a website builder is likely your budget.
 WordPress vs. Wix pricing, therefore, is a key consideration.

-Both platforms are, to some extent, free.
-However, to make your website unique and functional, you're going to need to spend at least a few bucks regardless of which you choose.
+Both Wix and WordPress are, to some extent, free.
+However, to make your website unique and functional, you’re going to need to spend at least a few bucks regardless of which you choose.

-With Wix, you can create a free website.
+Wix offers a free option to create a website.
 However, we recommend choosing a premium plan: